ashlinhanson/readMeGen/develop/ExampleREADME.md

-# README Generator
+# Employee Management Template
- This is an application where the user can put in information about their project and have a descriptive and complete README generated.
+ This application allows you to enter team members and their contact information to be generated in this template for max organization and easy retrieval of imperetive info during a team project.
  ## Table of Contents
  * [Installation Instructions](#Installation-Instructions)
  * [Instructions for Use](#Instructions-for-Use)